GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 `GLFW` was initially meant to support development of OpenGL based applications, hence the gl in its name, but over the years it also started to support other APIs and not just OpenGL.
-Now since `GLFW` automatically creates a context for OpenGL and we want to use DirectX, we will have to tell it to not to do so via [glfwWindowHint](https://www.glfw.org/docs/3.3/group__window.html#ga7d9c8c62384b1e2821c4dc48952d2033).
+Now since `GLFW` by default creates a context for OpenGL, and as we want to use DirectX we need to tell `GLFW` to not do so via [glfwWindowHint](https://www.glfw.org/docs/3.3/group__window.html#ga7d9c8c62384b1e2821c4dc48952d2033).

 There are many other options one can define through glfwWindowHint which can be found [here](https://www.glfw.org/docs/3.3/group__window.html).
 Many of these options might be useful in your application, depending on what you want and how you